Get Started

 The pattern breaks down in several predictable places:

 Nested queries and string building.
 Developers sometimes prepare a partial query, then concatenate it with other dynamically built segments before executing.
-The prepared portion is safe; the concatenated portion isn’t.
+The prepared portion is safe; the concatenated portion is not.

-Unsanitized LIKE clauses. prepare() handles SQL injection, but it doesn’t handle LIKE wildcards.
-An input of % or _ will match everything in a LIKE clause, which may not be a security issue but is a correctness issue.
+Unsanitized LIKE clauses. prepare() handles SQL injection, but it does not handle LIKE wildcards.
+An input of % or _ matches everything in a LIKE clause, which may not be a security issue but is a correctness issue.
 The $wpdb->esc_like() function handles this separately, which is why it appears in the secure example above.

 Second-order injection.
-Data is stored safely in the database after being sanitized on write, then retrieved and used unsanitized in a later query.
+An application stores data safely in the database after sanitizing it on write, then retrieves it and uses it unsanitized in a later query.
 The sanitization on write creates a false sense of safety; the injection happens on read.

 What’s Actually at Risk in WordPress